 Comprehensive, actionable carrier screening

-Horizon carrier screening helps couples determine the risk of passing on serious genetic conditions to their child.
+Horizon genetic carrier screening helps couples determine the risk of passing on serious genetic conditions to their child.
 It can be performed either preconception (ideally) or during pregnancy.

 What is Horizon carrier screening?

 It is common for people to be carriers of at least one genetic condition.
 Carriers are usually healthy; however, they risk passing on a genetic condition to their children.
 Horizon carrier screening is a type of genetic test that allows you to determine your risk for passing an inherited genetic condition onto your child.
 Horizon can be ordered before or during pregnancy and is often performed at a DNA test clinic, medical genetics center or other facility.

 Is carrier screening right for me?